 d.
 Open your BD watching software and open the movie.
 Get past the trailers and warnings and all that stuff to the menu (this will already make ProcMon go crazy).
 Now, get ready to take notes.
 Ready?
 Hit play.

 e.
 ProcMon will start going crazy now with all the reads from the BD.
 Write down the .m2ts file name that popped up after you hit play.
-Put your movie player into fast forward (faster than the lowest, but not TOO fast, because you don’t want to miss anything).
+Put your movie player into fast forward (faster than the lowest, but not TOO fast, because you don’t want to miss a file).
 Now you have 2 choices.
 You can closely monitor ProcMon and write down the new .m2ts files in order every time they change, or you can go have dinner or something and then come back when the movie is done and scroll through the full monitor dump and write down all the .m2ts files in order.
 Both are painful, time-consuming processes, but at least you get a choice. 🙂

 f.
 Once you have that list, you have ANOTHER fun task in front of you, wheeeee!
 Close your movie viewer program and ProcMon and open MakeMKV again.
 Click the disk drive graphic again and bring up the full evil list of titles.
 Right-click the list and unselect all.
 Now, single click on the top potential title.
 Look to the right under Title information.
 See that list of numbers labeled ‘Segment map?’
-That is the list of video files (m2ts files) that that particular playlist (mpls file) plays, on order.
+That is the list of video files (m2ts files) that that particular playlist (mpls file) plays, in order.
 Only one of the gajillion Titles will have all the correct files in the correct order (the correct order is that list you wrote down from ProcMon).
 You need to look at the Title information for each Title until you find the one with the Segment map that matches your list.
 Once you find that one, click the checkbox next to it on the left.
 Make sure your Output folder (upper right) and Name are the way you want them and click the ‘MakeMKV’ button (with the green arrow) in the upper right.
 Hooray!
 You’re ripping your movie!
 This can take a while with BD, 45 minutes to an hour on my machine.

 3. (Yes we’re only on step 3.)
 Once MakeMKV completes the initial rip, technically, you can stop.
 BUT the initial MKV files from a BD are typically 22-28 GB huge.
 This will eat up a 1 TB drive fairly quickly if you have a lot of BD movies.
 So I used to convert the MKV files to mp4 files, which are much smaller.
 But then I came to realize that the PGS files (closed captions) on BDs are simply not compatible with mp4 files.
 I could ‘burn in’ the closed captions, but that makes them permanent and not everyone likes closed captions.
 I have, until now, ignored them and just turned the volume way up.
 But, rejoice!
 A lovely person on the MakeMKV forums taught me that you can not only use Handbrake to turn the large MKV file into an mp4, but you can turn the MKV file into a SMALLER MKV file.
 I had always avoided that feature (uh…MKV to MKV seemed kind of pointless) because I didn’t know it made the file so much smaller.
 But now I know, and it’s wonderful, except for the fact that I have to re-rip all my movies. :b ANYWAY, here’s how to do this step: